amclelland/aimco-scraper/README.md

 ```ruby
 rake availability:check['http://www.bayparcplaza.com']
 ```
 This is the task that you will run on an interval, using [Heroku Scheduler](https://elements.heroku.com/addons/scheduler) or similar.
-You will receive a Slack notification
+You will receive a Slack notification if a new apartment is available.

 ## Setup

-Pull and customize this repo.
+Clone and customize this repo.
 I suggest deploying to Heroku.

 First, you will need a Slack channel to configure.
 Aimco Scraper uses [Slack Notifier](https://github.com/stevenosloan/slack-notifier) to send messages;
 follow the second half of the [Setting Defaults](https://github.com/stevenosloan/slack-notifier#setting-defaults) section, where you set up an incoming webhook for your Slack channel.
 Set the webhook URL you receive: